 Disaster roaming is further specified in clauses 4.4.3.3.1 and 3.10 of TS 23.122.

-However, in the case of “green roaming”, differently from disaster roaming, there may be no detection of failure of home PLMN by the UE, and the pooling (i.e., roaming) duration may be known in advance.
+However, this use case is not related to disaster condition.
+Furthermore, differently from disaster roaming, there may be no detection of failure of home PLMN by the UE, and the pooling (i.e., roaming) duration may be known in advance.

-Network sharing is an existing technique used to save resources across operators (see TS 22.261, cl 6.21), which could be leveraged for “coverage layer pooling” for energy saving purposes.
-However, current network sharing agreements are mainly on a permanent basis with little flexibility in time and space.

 5.X.6 Potential New Requirements needed to support the use case

 [PR 5.X.6-001] Subject to regulatory requirements and operators’ policies, the 5G system shall support temporary pooling of coverage layers of multiple operators on a single operator within a geographical area.

-Note 1: policies may include predefined times/locations, levels of energy consumption/efficiency, preferred bands etc
+Note 1: policies may include predefined times/locations, energy consumption/efficiency thresholds, preferred bands etc

-[PR 5.X.6-002] The 5G system shall enable an operator providing coverage layer pooling to serve UEs of the other operators (i.e., visiting UEs).

-Note 2: this may imply that visiting UEs can register with another PLMN within the same geographical area during coverage layer pooling, e.g., possibly bypassing forbidden PLMN list

-[PR 5.X.6-003] The 5G system shall enable an operator providing coverage layer pooling to support emergency services for visiting UEs.

-[PR 5.X.6-004] Subject to operators’ policies, the 5G system shall enable an operator providing coverage layer pooling to allow visiting UEs to access their home operator subscribed services.
+[PR 5.X.6-002] Subject to regulatory requirements and operators’ policies, the 5G system shall enable an operator providing coverage layer pooling to serve UEs of other operators.

-[PR 5.X.6-005] Subject to operators’ policies, the 5G system shall enable a visiting UE to display the UE home operator network name during coverage layer pooling.
+[PR 5.X.6-003] Subject to operators’ policies, the 5G system shall enable a UE to display the subscriber’s home operator network name during coverage layer pooling, even when this UE is served by another operator.

-[PR 5.X.6-006] The 5G system shall be able to support collection of charging information associated with a visiting UE accessing another network during coverage layer pooling.
+[PR 5.X.6-004] The 5G system shall be able to support collection of charging information associated with a UE served using coverage layer pooling.

+Editor’s Note: The term “coverage layer pooling” used in the above requirements may be further clarified, renamed or defined.